AngryMaciek/angry-moran-simulator/documentation.md

 * `PlotEntropy2D`
 * `PlotPopulationSnapshot2D`

-With `PlotSize2D` and `PlotEntropy2D` having the same sygnatures as their previous analogues.
+With `PlotSize2D` and `PlotEntropy2D` having the same signatures as their previous analogues.
 The latter, `PlotPopulationSnapshot2D`, may produce a heatmap-like snapshot of a population at it's current state:
 ```python
 def PlotPopulationSnapshot2D(self, mp, path):
 ```